lenesk/sokolova.dk/private-danish-language-lessons-online-in-zoom.md

 ## Other

-* All the teaching materials other than the coursebook are included in the price.
+* All the teaching materials other than the coursebook are included in the price,as well as correction of/feedback for the given assignments.

 * Upon the wish of a student a free-of-charge language coaching session may be included in the course to evaluate the current progression of the student or have a detailed conversation about the student's needs and wishes for the classes.